data-players/deploy-archipelago-classic/README.md

 - line 21 change the title app name to get a new titlein your app bar
 - line 16 add this line theme.palette.primary.main = "select your css color"

+### Tab title and icon (New)
+Now you can change tab title and icon by adding 2 file in the public directory.
+You can look in the git exemple above.
+Add your favicon in the directory and rename it myFavicon.ico Add your index.html and rename it myIndex.html (take the one in exemple if it's easier) and juste replace YourTabTitle line 18 by your title.

 Save and enjoy !